-Security Message for U.S. Citizens: Holiday Safety
+Security Message for U.S. Citizens: Ebola Virus Disease

-We strongly recommend that U.S. citizens traveling to or residing in Cameroon enroll in the Department of State’s Smart Traveler Enrollment Program (STEP) STEP enrollment gives you the latest security updates, and makes it easier for the nearest U.S. embassy or consulate to contact you in an emergency.
-If you don’t have internet access, enroll directly with the nearest U.S. embassy or consulate.
+We strongly recommend that U.S. citizens traveling to or residing in Cameroon enroll in the Department of State’s Smart Traveler Enrollment Program (STEP) at travel.state.gov.
+STEP enrollment gives you the latest security updates, and makes it easier for the U.S. embassy or nearest U.S. consulate to contact you in an emergency.
+If you don’t have Internet access, enroll directly with the nearest U.S. embassy or consulate.

 All downloadable documents on this page are provided in PDF format.
 To view PDFs you must have a copy of Adobe Acrobat Reader.
 You may download a free version by clicking the link above.